 We've been training marine naturalists since 1994.

-Our marine naturalist training course is an intensive 5-day overview of the natural history of the San Juan Islands and the marine waters of Washington and Southern British Columbia (know as the Salish Sea).
-This course includes an in-depth treatment of the ecology and conservation of local marine species, presented by highly trained local naturalists, environmental educators and scientists.
-A mix of lectures and field trips provides a hands-on learning experience that leaves graduates qualified as a regional professional or volunteer naturalist.
+Our marine naturalist training course (MNTP) is an intensive 6 day overview of the natural history of the San Juan Islands and the marine waters of Washington and Southern British Columbia (known as the Salish Sea).
+This course includes an in-depth treatment of the ecology and conservation of local marine species, presented by highly trained local naturalists, environmental educators, and scientists.
+The next program will be offered in Spring 2024, promising a dynamic, high-quality in-person experience that leaves graduates qualified as a regional professional or volunteer naturalist.

 We have yet to determine whenther the Spring 2024 program will be in-person or a hybrid program.
 You can earn The Whale Museum naturalist certification by completing an extra 10-hour practicum, which can be arranged during the course.
 Completion also entitles you to become a member of the Salish Sea Association of Marine Naturalists (SSAMN).
 Clock hour credits are also available.